 Pad and Caliper Adjustment

-Inspect the wheel for centering in the frame/fork.
-Pad alignment is effected by wheel centering.
-The image below shows a wheel off to the mechanic's right.
+- Inspect the wheel for centering in the frame/fork.
+Pad alignment is affected by wheel centering.
+The image below shows a wheel off to the mechanic’s right.
 Center wheel before adjusting brake.

 - Inspect that caliper is approximately centered to wheel (after wheel is centered in frame).
 Loosen mounting nut and move caliper arms until centered to rim.
 Re-tighten the mounting nut.